 Why Jerking His Head Occurs in Dogs

 If your dog is diagnosed with a neurological disorder most likely it will be seizures when they jerk their head.
-Seizures are involuntary and will have either increased or decreased muscle activity including jerking their head.
+Seizures are involuntary and will cause either increased or decreased muscle activity including jerking their head.
 After your dog’s seizure, they will be disoriented and confused.
-They may also have problems with their vision for a time.
+They may also have problems with their vision for up to 12 hours.

 This is a rare seizure disorder that is characterized by sudden jerking motions, especially the head.
 Your dog does remain conscious during the seizure.
 Your veterinarian will have to diagnose muscle contraction disease and provide specialized medications for the disorder.